 Most freelancers and agencies approach client’s like they have all the power.
 They’re paying you, so they decide, right?
 Jason discovered that in many ways his future was tied to the performance of his clients.
 It was a lot like hiring an employee.
-He wouldn’t just hire anyone.
-He had to enjoy being around them.
-He had to hire someone he was proud of.
+He wouldn’t just hire anyone – he had to enjoy being around them and be proud of the decision to hire.
 It should be the same with clients.
 Approach the process more like hiring an employee.
 Give as much thought to the clients you work with as the people you hire and the spending decisions you make.
 You’ll be better off in the long run because of it.

-Jason and 37signals constantly experimented with new packaging, new ways of presenting their work, and communicating to clients in engaging ways.
+These 13 Jason Fried quotes show how he and 37signals constantly experimented with new packaging, new ways of presenting their work, and communicating to clients in engaging ways.

-That’s something most freelancers and design firms struggle with, so I’ve put together a new service to help you find clients — even if you don’t have a portfolio or strong network.
+That’s something most freelancers and design firms struggle with, so I’ve put together a list of the best email lines that will help you win clients — even if you don’t have a portfolio or strong network.
+Download it below.

 I'm gonna let you in on a little secret: 85% freelancers/agencies will shoot themselves in the foot in their next email because they make ONE common mistake that repels clients away.